 The Outpatient Pharmacy hidden actions will display with the previous hidden actions once a completed or finished order is selected and a double question mark (??) is entered at the “Select Action” prompt.

+With Patch PSO*7*545, the Copy and Renew ListMan actions were modified to ensure that the DEA number in the original Rx has the credentials to write Controlled Substance (CS) orders.

 The following hidden actions appear on the prescription profile screen and can only be applied to one order at a time.